Azure/azure-powershell/src/DataMigration/DataMigration/help/New-AzDataMigrationToSqlManagedInstance.md

 ```

 ### -AzureBlobStorageAccountResourceId
-Resource Id of the storage account where backups are stored.
+Resource ID of the storage account where backups are stored.
+If public access is not enabled on the storage account, ensure that the subnet of the target instance is whitelisted on the storage account, and if applicable, that the private endpoint is in the same virtual network as the target server.

 ```yaml
 Type: System.String